Alyw234237/tinyelectron/README.md

 `yarn dist`

-To install as an application, run the appropriate executable (e.g., .exe, .deb) in the dist folder after building with yarn.
+To install as an application, run the appropriate executable (e.g., .exe, .deb) in the dist folder after building.